Tristannn1337/Ivory/README.md

 -   **Maturity** (Block)
     -   The block that the operator is comitting to withdrawing the validator balance by.
-    -   Enforced by a **Late Withdrawal Penalty** and a **Early Withdrawal Penalty** described in the cryptoeconomics section.
+    -   Enforced by penalties described in the cryptoeconomics withdrawal calculations section.
+    -   Operator is given a grace period of +/- 7 days.

 -   **APR** (%)
-    -   The reward rate the operator expects from the network, discounted by their comission rate, and guaranteed to the bond holder.
+    -   The reward rate the operator expects from the network, presumibly discounted by their comission rate, and guaranteed to the bond holder.

 Cryptoeconomics